ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/README.md

 The completed [JWT-Gen-with-Distributed-Caching-custom-policy](https://github.com/ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/blob/main/JWT-Gen-with-Distributed-Caching.yaml).
+- Zip up the yaml and upload into the catalog you would like to use this on.
+Remember, a TLS client profile needs to be created with the name 'jwt', and set in the catalog for the custom policy to work properly.

+The API to test this solution can be downloaded from [jwt-gen-api.yaml](https://github.com/ibmArtifacts/APIC-JWT-Gen-with-Distributed-Caching-custom-policy/blob/main/jwt-gen-api.yaml), which can be uploaded to your API Manager.

 ## Overview
 The purpose of this solution is to provide a JWT to establish trust between the APIC gateways to backend systems.
 From a high-level,